Richard-Lee123/Pandas-Challenge/README.md

 ---

 The last things I looked for was who the top spenders were and what was the most popular and profitable items.
+(These data-sets are going to be snapshots of just the top 5 for each being sorted on "Total Purchase Value")

 #### Top Spenders
 |Screen Names|	Purchase Count|	Average Purchase Price|	Total Purchase Value|